erymuzuan/rx/source/web/web.sph/docs/Trigger.md

-SPH provides a simpler, means of achieving the same thing without any code and completey decouple from the main event.
-In SPH we have a message broker, in topical manner, i.e. for every [`EntityOperation`](EntityOperation.html) a message will be sent to the message broker, and every message has a `topic`.
+`Rx Developer` provides a simpler, means of achieving the same thing without any code and completey decouple from the main event.
+In `Rx Developer` we have a message broker, in topical manner, i.e. for every [`EntityOperation`](EntityOperation.html) a message will be sent to the message broker, and every message has a `topic`.
 All we have to do is get a notification from these event is to subscribe to the topic.

 ##Properties
 <table class="table table-condensed table-bordered">